 The person who asked the question wanted to proportionally grow and shrink a colored box around centered text on a line, but the text kept wrapping at the space between the two words.
-However, unfortunately, the answer pointed to for as the solution for the duplicate does not dynamically grow and shrink the colored box around the text:
+Unfortunately, the answer pointed to as the solution for the duplicate does not dynamically grow and shrink the colored box around the text:

 The answer given in the duplicate question did not address a dynamically growing/shrinking box around the text, only a static, unchanging one.

 I achieved the desired effect, which does not break whether the viewport is very narrow, or vary wide, like the three answers given in the original question before it was closed.
 Here is the code:

 Just below, you will see the example embedded in this post.
 Resize the viewport and you will see the appropriate behavior:

 Click here to see it full width in a new tab.